YData was recognized as the best synthetic data vendor! Read the complete benchmark.

 In this technique, we introduce some noise to the original data before sending it to the server.
 How the noise will be distributed among the collected data is determined by some probabilistic functions like the Laplace mechanism.
 Because of this noise, it is not possible to say if the data of an individual is correct or not.
 But, as a whole, we can train our model on this data and learn the generalization.

-If you’re interested in applying and exploring Differential Privacy, IBM has made available, here, a library with a set of methods.
+If you’re interested in applying and exploring Differential Privacy, IBM has made available, in this repository, a library with a set of methods.

 Encrypted Learning